thebiofoundry/thebiofoundry.github.io/_pages/contact.md

 ---

 # Email
 Please reach out to us by email.
-If you're interested in Graduate Studies, Internships or Post-doctoral research positions, kindly upload a copy of your CV as a PDF or Word file:
+If you're interested in graduate studies, internships or post-doctoral research positions, kindly upload a copy of your CV as a PDF or Word file:
 <a href="mailto:vikramaditya.yadav@ubc.ca">vikramaditya.yadav@ubc.ca</a>

 # Links